 The daily contests will take place in the Meadowlark Building.
-Contests will be held during the hours the building is open and they are sponsored by the 4-H Council.
+Contests will be held during the hours the building is open.
+The prizes are sponsored by the 4-H Council.

-Supplies will be handed out in the Meadowlark Building the day of each event.
+Supplies will be handed out in the Meadowlark Building on the day of each event.